rivera-lanasm/EarthquakeDamageModel_Heinz/README.md

 using the [USGS ShakeMap API](https://earthquake.usgs.gov/fdsnws/event/1/) in order to estimate impacts in near-real time.
 The model can be run in <i>testing mode</i> to demonstrate what the model outputs should look like.
 To run the model in testing mode:
-1. Unzip the shape.zip files inside the ShakeMaps subdirectories.
+1. Unzip the shape.zip files inside the ShakeMaps_Testing subdirectories.
 2. Change the function parameters in main.py "testing_mode" to be <b>True</b>.
-3. Update file paths and uncomment lines 20/21 of main.py
+3. Update file paths in `config.py` and uncomment lines 20/21 of `main.py` (depending on which test to run)
 4. Follow the instructions below to set up the environment and run the program.

 #### Instructions to set up the environment and run the program: